adam-faulkner/rst-clojure/README.md

 ```
 user=> (require '[rst-clojure.core :as rst])
 nil
-user=> ;usings second paragraph of the Gettysburg Address as an example
+user=> ;using second paragraph of the Gettysburg Address as an example
 user=> (def getty "Now we are engaged in a great civil war, testing whether that nation, or any nation so conceived and so dedicated, can long endure.
 We are met on a great battle-field of that war.
 We have come to dedicate a portion of that field, as a final resting place for those who here gave their lives that that nation might live.
 It is altogether fitting and proper that we should do this.")

 #'user/getty